 Whether you blog, reach out to your local paper, or post to your Facebook page, make sure to let people know you’re going screen-free.
 You’ll inspire others, start important conversations, and shine a much-needed spotlight on the importance of carving out screen-free time for children.
 Here are a few sample posts and tweets, and a sample press release to help you get started, plus social media images for the week!Sample Facebook posts

-I’m unplugging May 1-7 for @Screen-Free Week, the annual celebration where children, families, schools, and communities swap digital entertainment for the joys of life beyond the screen. @Screen-Free Week is a springboard for lifestyle changes to improve health and well-being all year round!
-Please visit www.screenfree.org to learn how you can get involved and join in the fun.
+I’m unplugging April 30 – May 6 for @Screen-Free Week, the annual celebration where children, families, schools, and communities swap digital entertainment for the joys of life beyond the screen. @Screen-Free Week is a springboard for lifestyle changes to improve health and well-being all year round.
+Please visit www.screenfree.org to learn how you can get involved and join in the fun!

 The best way to spread the word about your Screen-Free Week is to draft a press release and send it to local media outlets and blogs.
 News stories are most likely to run on Monday or Tuesday of the week, so you’ll want to make sure to draft and distribute your press release well in advance.
 Here’s a sample press release to get you started.
 For more tips on promotion and publicity please download our Organizer’s Kit.

 Insert Today’s Date

 Contact: (Your name, phone # and email)